BigelowLab/charlier/README.md

 ### Tidy R data files (Rds)

 [Serialized R data files](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/readRDS) can be handy when saving complex list-like structures.
-Be aware that the do not provide version-agnostic access like simple text files, standard image files or scientific data formats (netcdf, hdf, ...)
+Be aware that these do not provide version-agnostic access like simple text files, standard image files or scientific data formats (netcdf, hdf, ...)
 Backwards compatibility is not a sure thing.
 But they can be handy sometimes.
 We wrap `saveRDS` and `readRDS` in functions to permit their use in tidy workflows.

 ```
 library(magrittr)